a1v0/advent-of-code-2023/README.md

 ```

 The majority of tests will be simple `Assert.Equals` tests that ensure each `Solve` method returns what the test data requires.

+On the assumption that the Advent of Code challenges will all either be numerical or string types, the `Solve` method returns a string every time.
+Challenges whose answer is numerical will be converted to a string before returning.
+This is important mainly for the test suite, since the application will print the calculated solution to the console, too.